jeffomatic/nojquery-postmessage/README.markdown

 ### non-jQuery fork by Jeff Lee

-I'm a fan of the minimal interface of this plugin, but for various reasons I didn't want to be forced to include the overhead of including jQuery.
+I'm a fan of the minimal interface of this plugin, but for various reasons I didn't want to be forced to include jQuery.
 Luckily, the dependencies on jQuery were minimal.

 This fork consists of the following changes: